openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 Ensure the player device is able to access the internet Terminal "ping google.com" and can reach the management server as specified in sync settings under the Sync tab.
 The format can be "localhost/remote.php", "127.0.0.1/remote.php" or http(s)://IP-of-Server/remote.php" Do not forget to include the trailing /remote.php.

-Check the sync url exisits by pasting into browser and you should see the
+Check the sync url exisits by pasting into browser and you should see screen asking for Device Id.
+This isn't accesible or do anything, but you can verify the server is expecting a sync for that ID

 ![ Sync Connect Screenshot](/img/sync-connect.png ){: .sync-connect}